Key takeaways

 2. Valium (diazepam)

-Diazepam is a benzodiazepine that is used to manage alcohol withdrawal, anxiety disorder, muscle spasm, procedural sedation, and seizure disorder.
-Similar to clonazepam, common side effects of alprazolam include sedation, drowsiness, fatigue, psychomotor impairment, and reduced memory and concentration.
+Diazepam is a benzodiazepine that is used to manage anxiety disorders, muscle spasms, procedural sedation, and seizure disorders, among other uses.
+Similar to clonazepam and alprazolam, diazepam may cause sedation, drowsiness, fatigue, psychomotor impairment, and problems with memory and concentration.
 As similar medications, the prescribing preference between the two drugs may be determined by provider experience and the individual’s response to treatment with one over the other.
-Diazepam is available in a variety of dosage forms including tablets, oral solution, intramuscular injection, and rectal gel (used for seizures).
+Diazepam is available in a variety of dosage forms, including tablets, oral solution, intramuscular injection, and rectal gel (used for seizures).
+Diazepam is one of the longer-acting benzodiazepines—its effects can last up to 12 hours.

 RELATED: Klonopin vs. Valium: Differences, similarities, and which is better for you